Egg Pie

 7. Fold in the egg whites in the milk mixture.
 Don’t worry if you can’t mix them together, the foam will always rise and that’s normal, it is that soft brown topping on top.

-8. Pour mixture into the moulds then bake in a 180C preheated oven for 15 minutes, then lower the heat to 160C and bake for a further 40 minutes.
+8. Pour mixture into the moulds then bake in a 180C preheated oven for 15 minutes, then lower the heat to 160C and bake for a further 30-40 minutes or until middle part is cooked, when a toothpick is inserted it should come out clean.

 9. Remove from oven and let it cool down before serving, can also be served chilled.